Henry Willson: Hollywood years

 His most prominent client was Rock Hudson, whom he transformed from a clumsy, naive, Chicago-born truck driver named Roy Scherer into one of Hollywood's most popular leading men.
 The two were teamed professionally until 1966.
-In 1955, Confidential magazine threatened to publish an exposé about Hudson's secret homosexual life, and Willson disclosed information about Rory Calhoun's years in prison and Tab Hunter's arrest at a gay party in 1950 in exchange for the tabloid not printing the Hudson story.
+In 1955, Confidential magazine threatened to publish an exposé about Hudson's secret gay life, and Willson disclosed information about Rory Calhoun's years in prison and Tab Hunter's arrest at a gay party in 1950 in exchange for the tabloid not printing the Hudson story.
 At his agent's urging, Hudson married Willson's secretary Phyllis Gates in order to put the rumors to rest and maintain a macho image, but the union dissolved after three years.

+In 2017, Tony Tarantino, actor and father of Quentin Tarantino, revealed in an interview that, in 1960, when he was 20 years old, Willson offered him acting opportunities and a "lavish lifestyle" in exchange for sex but he refused and punched Willson in the face, after which, Tarantino claimed, he was fired from the western television series Dick Powell's Zane Grey Theatre and had to use a different stage name to book acting jobs.

 Later years and death

 In his later years, Willson struggled with drug addiction, alcoholism, paranoia, and weight problems.
-Because his own homosexuality had become public knowledge, many of his clients, both gay and straight, distanced themselves from him for fear of being branded the same.
-In 1974, the unemployed and destitute agent moved into the Motion Picture & Television Country House and Hospital, where he remained until he died of cirrhosis of the liver.
+As his own homosexuality had become public knowledge, many of his clients, both gay and straight, distanced themselves from him for fear of being branded the same.

+In 1978, the unemployed and destitute agent moved into the Motion Picture & Television Country House and Hospital until his death from cirrhosis of the liver.
+He was 67 years old.

 With no money to cover the cost of a gravestone, he was interred in an unmarked grave in Valhalla Memorial Park Cemetery in North Hollywood, California.
 A headstone was eventually placed at his burial site with the epitaph "Star - Star Maker".

 In popular culture

 Willson is portrayed by Jim Parsons in the 2020 Netflix miniseries Hollywood, a counterfactual re-imagining of post World War II Hollywood.

+Andrew Robinson also played Henry Willson in the 1990 TV movie Rock Hudson with actor Thomas Ian Griffith playing Roy Scherer, i.e. Rock Hudson.